balena-io-experimental/fin-block/README.md

 ## API

-The firmata block is controlled by a REST interface and with device variables.
+The firmata block is partly controlled with a REST interface and partly with device variables.

 ### REST Interface